PU-Transformer: Point Cloud Upsampling Transformer: Introduction

 \emph{Adaptability in various applications.} Transformer-based models are considered as a luxury tool in computer vision due to the huge consumption of data, hardware, and computational resources.
-However, our PU-Transformer can be easily trained with a \emph{single} standard GPU (\eg, GeForce 1080/2080 Ti) in a few hours, retaining a similar model complexity to regular CNN-based point cloud upsampling networks~\cite{yu2018pu, yifan2019patch, li2021point}.
-Moreover, following a patch-based pipeline~\cite{yifan2019patch}, the trained PU-Transformer model can effectively and flexibly upsample different types of point cloud data, including but not limited to regular object instances or large-scale LiDAR scenes as shown in Fig.~\ref{fig:scan}.
-Starting with the fundamental upsampling task in low-level vision, we expect our approach to transformers will be affordable in terms of resource consumption for most researchers, further extending the applications of point clouds.

-Our main contributions are in these aspects: \begin{itemize} \item To the best of our knowledge, we are the first to introduce a transformer-based model for point cloud upsampling.
-The whole project of our PU-Transformer will be released\footnote{The source code and trained models will be available at: \url{https://github.com/}.} to the public.
+However, our PU-Transformer can be easily trained with a \emph{single} GPU in a few hours, retaining a similar model complexity to regular CNN-based point cloud upsampling networks~\cite{yu2018pu,yifan2019patch,li2021point}.
+Moreover, following a patch-based pipeline~\cite{yifan2019patch}, the trained PU-Transformer model can effectively and flexibly upsample different types of point cloud data, including but not limited to regular object instances or large-scale LiDAR scenes (as shown in Fig.~\ref{fig:vis},~\ref{fig:vis_scan} and~\ref{fig:scan}).
+Starting with the upsampling task in low-level vision, we expect our approach to transformers will be affordable in terms of resource consumption for more point cloud applications.
+Our main contributions are: \begin{itemize} \item To the best of our knowledge, we are the first to introduce a transformer-based model\footnote{The project page is: \url{https://github.com/ShiQiu0419/PU-Transformer}.} for point cloud upsampling.

 \item We quantitatively validate the effectiveness of the PU-Transformer by significantly outperforming the results of state-of-the-art point cloud upsampling networks on two benchmarks using three metrics.